Alfred Lucas (chemist): The tomb of Tutankhamun

-Very little chemical work has been done on many of the problems faced, and of that little a considerable proportion of the results are so scattered in scientific journals that they cannot easily be traced.

 Given the heat of the tomb, work was undertaken over the winter, with Lucas spending much of the remainder of his time in Cairo performing chemical analysis and preparing objects for exhibition.
 Working closely with Howard Carter, Lucas proved to be one of the excavation's most committed supporters, finally spending nine seasons until 1930 working in his on-site laboratory.

 Later years and achievements

 After his involvement with Tutankhamun's tomb, Lucas supported a number of other excavations, including serving on a commission to consider the restoration of the neglected Theban tombs.

 During the Second World War, he helped in the work to safeguard the objects in the Cairo Museum, and gave lectures and published information booklets for British forces in Egypt.
 He died, aged 78, at Luxor Hospital on 9 December 1945, during a visit to Luxor, having suffered heart failure.
 A bachelor, the bulk of his estate was left to his brother and sister and their children.

 Lucas published numerous books, papers and articles on his research findings, including subjects relating to the Egypt of his time and the preservation of ancient Egyptian materials, drawing on his work in Tutankhamen's tomb.
 His books on both artifact conservation and forensic chemistry proved influential and helped develop these fields as professions, some remaining in print many years after his death.
+Lucas published several articles in the Palestine Exploration Quarterly on biblical topics.

 Lucas received a number of honours for his service with the Egyptian government, including the Ottoman Order of Osmanieh fourth class in 1906, appointment as an officer of the Order of the British Empire in 1920 and the Egyptian Order of the Nile third class in 1921.